deltachat/deltachat-core/README.md

 ================================================================================

-You can use the _Delta Chat Core Library_ to build **your own messenger** or plugin, that is completely **compatible** to the existing e-mail infrastructure.
+You can use the _Delta Chat Core Library_ to build **your own messenger** or plugin, that is completely **compatible** to the existing email infrastructure.

 ![Logo](https://delta.chat/assets/features/start-img4.png)